-Is it easy to immigrate to Denmark as a dentist?
+Is it easy to immigrate and work in Denmark as a dentist?

 The answer is up to your nationality and where you got your dental degree.
 If you get your degree from Denmark, it is as easy as pie.
 In case you got it from an EU country, the recognition is hard and takes up to 3 months.

 But if you got your degree from a non-EU country, it might be very hard to pass the recognition, language, and dental test.
 But it’s worth it, and you will have a great life in this amazing country.